Relevant legislation and authorities |

 13) Joint ventures/joint control – which transactions constitute mergers?

-The FCL does not distinguish between different types of joint ventures that may or may not be subject to a filing.
-If a JV falls within the definition of a merger and exceeds at least one statutory threshold, it will need to be filed to and approved by the relevant competition authority before becoming effective.
+If a JV falls within the definition of a concentration and exceeds at least one statutory threshold, it will need to be filed to and approved by the relevant competition authority before becoming effective.
+COFECE’s Merger Control Guidelines outline the following items to consider when assessing if a joint venture qualifies as a reportable merger:

-Joint ventures or joint control agreements generally require that the agencies take into account not only the effects on the relevant markets directly associated with the transaction but also, its possible impact on other markets in which the future partners participate, even if such markets are not related to the transaction.
-This is particularly important where the agencies may believe that coordinated effects may arise.
-To mitigate such risks, the parties would generally need to evidence the existence of sufficient firewalls to avoid any such effects.
+Joint ventures or joint control agreements generally require that the agencies take into account the effects on the relevant markets directly associated with the transaction (activities to be carried out by the joint venture) and also the activities that the partners to the joint venture will carry out independently and outside the scope of the joint venture.
+This is particularly important where the competition agencies may believe that coordinated effects may arise.
+To mitigate such risks, the parties would generally need to evidence the existence of sufficient firewalls between the joint venture and its parents.

 14) Which thresholds decide whether a merger notification must be filed?